February is considered Heart Month by the American Heart Association. It means something to me because I am a heart attack survivor.

-The reason they’ve lived so long is because of modern medicine and modern techniques and for all those that have given to money to support this research, for each of you I am eternally grateful.
+The reasons they’ve lived so long are modern medicines and modern techniques.
+To all those who have given to money to support this research, I am eternally grateful.

 I almost wasn’t here to write this story because I made a decision to play with my mortality.

-At age 50 I started to experience some pressure in my chest.
-Even though only six months before my annual physical turned out perfect, it was determined that I had five serious blockages.
+At age 50, I started to experience some pressure in my chest.
+Even though only six months before my annual physical had turned out perfectly, it was determined that I had five serious blockages.
 The clinic that diagnosed this disease lined me up with a cardiologist, but I never went.

 Instead I accepted a new job in California and left the sunny beaches of North Carolina and continued with my career.

-Over the next two years the times the pressure on my chest occurred was sometimes two or three times a day, I continued working, drinking and doing everything I normally had been doing.
+Over the next two years, I still felt that pressure in my chest, sometimes two or three times a day, but I continued working, drinking and doing everything I normally had been doing.

-I never told my wife Molly the truth on how I felt until one day as we walked across a large mall I turned ashen.
+I never told my wife Molly the truth about how I felt until one day as we walked across a large mall and I turned ashen.
 The pain was so bad I asked her to bring the car around because I could not make it back across that mall.

-Molly had enough.
-The next day I was at Kaiser Hospital in Hollywood and the next week I had five blood vessels replaced.
-Today I still have scars on my arm and leg and chest to remind me of that act of stupidity.
+Molly had had enough.
+The next day I was at Kaiser Hospital in Hollywood, and the next week I had five blood vessels replaced.
+Today I still have scars on my arm, leg and chest to remind me of that act of stupidity.

-Two year later we were on vacation in the California mountains and the day after Thanksgiving walking the dogs at 6 a.m. in the morning I felt that old chest pain.
+Two years later we were on vacation in the California mountains.
+On the day after Thanksgiving, as I was walking the dogs at 6 a.m., I felt that old chest pain.
 Again I thought that it would go away; it did not.

 The attack actually lasted for 11 hours.

-When they got me into the hospital at Long Beach it was too late to do anything.
-I found out later over 35 percent of my heart was destroyed.
+When they got me into the hospital at Long Beach, it was too late to do anything.
+I found out later that more than 35 percent of my heart was destroyed.